FAQ

 What is DGSU?

 The Duke Graduate Students Union is an organization of graduate students dedicated to improving our working conditions here at Duke.
 We have existed since 2016, and have won many improvements since then, including guaranteed dental care, stipend increases, protected gym access, and more.
 In August 2022, after a yearlong campaign, we won formal recognition from the National Labor Relations Board, allowing us to formally bargain with the university towards an employment contract.
-This not only allows us to codify what we have won thus far in a formal contract, but gives us a seat at the table, a legal requirement that the university bargain with us in good faith.
+We then bargained a contract (collective bargaining agreement) over 20 months, which we ratified on September 1, 2025.
+We are the largest graduate worker union at a private university in the south, and the second largest non-public employee union in North Carolina.

-DGSU has five standing committees: bargaining, research, comms, fun, and solidarity.
+The day-to-day operations of DGSU happens at Organizing Committee (OC), where our elected officers and any interested members plan and carry out the work of the union.
+DGSU also has standing committees: comms, fun, and solidarity.
 All are open to all graduate workers at Duke.
-The backbone of our union, however, are union stewards: PhD student workers who have committed to represent the union to their peers, and do the organizing work necessary to make ours a strong organization.
-The stronger our membership, the better our contract will be!
+The backbone of our union, however, are department stewards: PhD student workers who have committed to represent the union to their peers, work to problem solve with their collegues, and do the organizing work necessary to make ours a strong organization.
+The stronger our membership, the more we can advocate for better pay, benefits, and working conditions!

-All PhD students are welcome at any of our meetings, at any time.
+All PhD students are welcome at any of our meetings and events, at any time.
 The meetings targeted at the most broad audience are our general body meetings, which happen monthly.
-We also have a disorientation event at the beginning of the year targeted at all new students, and a retreat at the beginning of every semester for all union stewards.
+We also have a disorientation event at the beginning of the year targeted at all new students, and monthly trainings for department stewards.

 What does it mean to be a member of the union?
 What benefits do I get?